Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

 ## Understand customer sentiment
 Duration: 2

-### Enabled by Cortex Sentiment

-So far you saw Snowflake Cortex - Translate & Complete.
+### Overview

 Next, you will look at another **task specific LLM function in Cortex - Sentiment**.
+* This sentiment function is used to understand the customer's tone based on the review they provided.

+### Understand sentiment with Cortex Sentiment
+* This is done within the notebook using the following code snippet in cell `CORTEX_SENTIMENT`.
-This sentiment function is used to understand the customer's tone  based on the review they provided.
-Sentiment return value between -1 and 1 such that -1 is the most negative while 1 is the most positive.
-This is done within the notebook using the following code snippet in cell `CORTEX_SENTIMENT`.
+* Sentiment return value between -1 and 1 such that -1 is the most negative while 1 is the most positive.

 ```python
 # Understand the sentiment of customer review using Cortex Sentiment